First Treaty of Prairie du Chien: Description

 The treaty begins by establishing peace between the Sioux and their neighbors: Chippewa, Sac and Fox, and Ioway peoples.
 The treaty continues by demarcating formal boundaries among each of the tribal groups, often called the "Prairie du Chien Line".
 The treaty claimed American sovereignty over the territories.
 For peoples accustomed to ranging over a wide area, the Prairie du Chien Line served as a hindrance, as it provided that tribes were to hunt only within their acknowledged limits.
-Due to the vast scope of the Treaty of Prairie du Chien and the fact that not all of the necessary tribes had representatives at its signing, the treaty provided for additional councils to be held the following year in 1826 (see Treaty of Fond du Lac).
-Along with these additional councils, the Chippewa agreed to additional meetings.
+Due to the vast scope of the Treaty of Prairie du Chien and the fact that not all of the necessary tribal (mostly Ojibway/Chippewa) Chiefs or their respective representatives were present at its negotiating and signing stages.
+Therefore, the Treaty of Prairie du Chien provided for additional councils to be held the following year.
+Along with these additional councils, the Chippewa (Ojibwe) agreed to additional negotiation meetings.
+(See the 1826 Treaty of Fond du Lac).

+Such additional councils and negotiation meetings between with the Chippewa (Ojibwe) in 1826 can be considered somewhat successful.
+In August 1826, the U.S. and representatives of the Ojibwe (Chippewa) of Lake Superior and the Mississippi Ojibwe (Chippewa) Nations gave in to governmental greed by way of disguised promises and deceiving language, authoritative pressures and tactics of manipulation in order for the federal government to successfully obtain sovereignty over the Chippewas traditional lands for the sole purpose of stealing their natural resources - mainly minerals.
+By agreeing to and signing the 1826 Treaty of Fond du Lac, the U.S. government was given the rights to minerals, exploration and mining upon the Chippewas traditional tribal lands that were located north of the Prairie du Chien Line.
+Provisions were also made at that time for Ojibwe living on and around Saint Mary's River.
+Included as addenda to this Treaty were arrest warrants for specific individuals living outside the jurisdiction of the U.S. were issued.
+Land grants to the Métis were also made under this addenda).

 The US used the series of Prairie du Chien Lines to serve as the land cession boundaries in later treaties.